c100k/rebootx-on-prem/CONTRIBUTING.md

 Everyone must follow the [Conventional Commits](https://www.conventionalcommits.org) convention.

 Yes it's opinionated, yes it's strict, but that's how we all understand each other.

+Whenever you add a meaningful change (i.e. not a deps bump), write a line in the `CHANGELOG.md` for the upcoming release.